 Pigneto

 This is where queer Romans who are too cool for the tourist bars actually drink.
-Pigneto is a bohemian, artsy neighborhood in eastern Rome with a strong queer-friendly bar culture centered around Via del Pigneto.
+Pigneto is a bohemian, artsy neighborhood in eastern Rome with a strong welcoming bar culture centered around Via del Pigneto.
 Omini Bar and the surrounding cluster of aperitivo spots have a casually queer energy any evening of the week — no rainbow flags necessary, just good instincts and a willingness to chat.
 The crowd is younger, politically progressive, and more Italian than international.
 It's a 15-minute taxi from the centro storico, and worth the trip for a completely different register of Roman queer life.

 Trastevere

-Trastevere isn't a gay neighborhood in any formal sense, but its queer-friendly bar and restaurant culture — especially along Via della Scala and the streets around Piazza di Santa Maria — makes it one of the most reliably comfortable neighborhoods for same-sex couples in Rome.
+Trastevere isn't a gay neighborhood in any formal sense, but its welcoming bar and restaurant culture — especially along Via della Scala and the streets around Piazza di Santa Maria — makes it one of the most reliably comfortable neighborhoods for same-sex couples in Rome.
 Freni e Frizioni on Via del Politeama is the most consistently cited LGBTQ+-inclusive aperitivo spot in the area.
 The crowd is mixed, international, and young.
 Evening Trastevere is the Rome you imagined — cobblestones, ivy, candlelit restaurants — and it happens to be a place where nobody cares who you're with.

 A note on lesbian and queer women's spaces: Permanent dedicated venues are harder to find in Rome — they tend to exist as rotating party nights rather than fixed bars.
 Check Mario Mieli's event calendar and Roma Pride's year-round programming, which consistently features women-centered events.
 Casa Internazionale delle Donne also programs relevant cultural events throughout the year.